Boothferry Bridge

-Boothferry Bridge is a crossing over the River Ouse, between the East Riding and West Yorkshire, England, some 2 mi north-west of Goole.
+Boothferry Bridge is a crossing over the River Ouse, in the East Riding, England, some 2 mi north-west of Goole.
 The bridge was opened in 1929, replacing a ferry crossing immediately west of the bridge's location.
-The Act of Parliament for the building of the bridge in 1925, gave priority to river traffic.
+The act of Parliament for the building of the bridge, the Boothferry Bridge Act 1925, gave priority to river traffic.
 This situation still exists, though there have been some attempts to change priorities.
 On opening, it was the furthest crossing downstream of the river, cutting 25 mi off the journey south to London from Kingston upon Hull.
 The M62 Ouse Bridge opened up to the east of Boothferry Bridge in 1976.

 History

 The bridge at Boothferry was built to replace the ferry which connected the hamlet of Booth with the south side of the Ouse.
 The ferry was owned by the Bishops of Durham and Ripon, having been in operation since at least 1513, but was leased to several operators before the bridge was built.
-An Act of Parliament was granted in 1925 providing authority to construct the bridge and giving priority to river traffic.
+An act of Parliament, the Boothferry Bridge Act 1925 (15 & 16 Geo.
+5. c. cxi) was granted providing authority to construct the bridge and giving priority to river traffic.
 An attempt was made in the 1980s to rescind the priority for river traffic.
 Construction began in January 1926, with the bridge opening in July 1929, becoming the furthest bridge over the River Ouse.
 Before that, the furthest bridge downstream on the River Ouse was Selby toll bridge, some 8 mi upstream of the Boothferry Bridge.
 Opening of the bridge eased the pressure on the east-west traffic through the region, notably helping to alleviate some of the traffic across the toll bridge at Selby, and providing a shorter route to and from Hull, being only 2 mi north-west of Goole.
 The journey from Hull to London was shortened by 25 mi helping travellers to avoid going over the toll bridge at Selby.
 This continued until 1976, when the Ouse Bridge of the M62 opened, and then, in 1981, the Humber Bridge was opened.